17 Garden Bed Accessories for a Thriving Plot

 Every gardener needs a few trusty hand tools.
 You don’t need a lot, just the right ones.
 A sturdy hand trowel is perfect for digging small holes for transplants, while a hand fork is great for breaking up compacted soil and weeding.
 A good pair of pruning shears will be your best friend for trimming back plants and harvesting veggies.
 Beyond the basics, a quality watering hose with a gentle spray nozzle or a classic watering can will make hydration simple.
 And don't forget to protect yourself!
 A comfortable pair of gardening gloves, sleeves, and a wide-brimmed hat will keep you safe from scratches, dirt, and the sun while you work.

-Test and Manage Your Soil
+How to Test and Amend Your Garden Soil

 Great gardens start with great soil, and this is especially true for raised beds where you have complete control over what goes in.
 You can buy pre-mixed soil specifically designed for raised beds, which offers excellent drainage.
 Or, you can create your own custom blend by mixing equal parts topsoil and compost.
 This combination provides a rich, nutrient-dense environment for your plants to establish strong roots.
 For an extra touch, consider adding some worm castings to your soil mix.
 It’s a fantastic way to improve water retention and give your plants a natural nutrient infusion.